ora0600/confluent-live-dr-demo/part3.md

 Play-Around with active-active setup now.
 See [docu](https://docs.confluent.io/cloud/current/multi-cloud/cluster-linking/dr-failover.html#active-active-tutorial).

-Delete all k8s clients runinng in K8s:
+Delete all k8s clients running in K8s:

 ```bash
 # delete all clients to have a better view with our next lesson